 Further examples include:

-- Amounts received as an apprenticeship incentive grant;
+- Amounts received as an apprenticeship incentive incentive or completion grant

 - Amounts distributed from a retirement compensation arrangement;